madelabs/terraform-aws-ecs-app/README.md

 # terraform-aws-ecs-app

-A Terraform module for managing a multi-AZ ECS application.

 <!-- BEGIN MadeLabs Header -->
 ![MadeLabs is for hire!](https://d2xqy67kmqxrk1.cloudfront.net/horizontal_logo_white.png) MadeLabs is proud to support the open source community with these blueprints for provisioning infrastructure to help software builders get started quickly and with confidence.